Prosthetic Systems at Prosthetic & Orthotic Associates

 All amputee patients being fitted for transtibial prosthesis are measured for and fit with a prosthetic liner made of medical grade silicone.
 These liners are fabricated on-site in our liner manufacturing lab.

-The second component of the transtibial prosthesis system is the prosthetic sock.
+The second component of the transtibial prosthetic system is the prosthetic sock.
 These socks are layered on top of the liner and act as a wick between the liner and the socket.
 Socks also accommodate for volume changes within the residual limb.